Migrating from 2.x to 3.x

 render, RenderBehavior, RenderDirective @microsoft/fast-element

-enableHydration, HydrationTracker, hydration types @microsoft/fast-element/hydration.js
+enableHydration, deferHydrationAttribute, HydrationTracker, hydration types @microsoft/fast-element/hydration.js

 ArrayObserver @microsoft/fast-element